 At the first hint of fruit, we replaced the netting.
 Generally my husband and I build a frame over a tree to be netted but the ancient apple trees are huge.
 The best we could do was toss the nets up and over.

-The same tree.
-Happy, healthy, and laden with apples!
+The same tree is happy, healthy, and laden with apples!

 I am delighted to tell you that the apples are wonderful.
 They are firm and crunchy, the way we like our apples.